Swift X-ray and UV Observations of SDSS J141118.31+481257.6 During its First Ever Recorded Superoutburst: discussion

 The superoutburst amplitude, frequency and decay time-length of SDSS J141118.31+481257.6 will help to constrain new AM CVn models, as up to now the statistics of systems in superoutburst with $P_{orb}$ longer than 37 min is not large\footnote{It is believed that systems with $P_{orb} \gtrsim 37$ min have very long superoutburst recurrence times, analogous to WZ Sge stars \citep{2015Levitan}.}.
 Unfortunately to obtain more data for this and similar systems (long period AM CVns with one or very few superoutbursts already observed) is not easy given their long recurrence times.
-Furthermore, available relations for the recurrence time in AM CVns (useful to plan observations), like those derived by \citet{2015Levitan} cannot be applied.
-They have been derived for systems with relatively short periods and for which several superoutbursts have been detected.
+Furthermore, available relations for the duration, magnitude amplitude and recurrence time in AM CVns (useful to plan observations), like those derived by \citet{2015Levitan} cannot be fully applied to long period systems, as they have been derived for relatively short period AM CVns ($P_{orb} \lesssim 37$min) and for which several superoutbursts have been detected.
+However, if we use these relations \citep[Sec.
+4.2 of][]{2015Levitan} to get a rough estimate of the superoutburst duration in SDSS J141118.31+481257.6, we obtain that it would be $\sim 100$ days.
+This value is much larger than the observed duration in the UV or optical light curves (see fig.\ref{fig:lc}), which would be $\sim20$ days\footnote{Though, the exact duration is uncertain due to the lack of observations days before the first report of the superoutburst.} including the dip.
+However, we can split the event into 2 superoutbursts.
+Therefore, if the second rebrightening is indeed due to enhanced mass overflow from the secondary star due to irradiation from the first superoutbursts, the duration would be $\sim10$ days.
+In both cases the observed duration of the event would be well below the predicted value, suggesting a less steep $P_{orb}$ vs. outburst duration relation than that of \citet{2015Levitan}.